 There are a couple of American copy cat companies who have tried to make a buck off of the Wombaroo name.
 The Australian powder is just a soy based diet with vitamins and minerals added.
 The American companies have polluted their brands with a cheap filler which is not even natural.
 This product is known to cause cancer in humans and is banned by the FDA as use as a filler in your own foods.
 Animals get no such protection from our government, so those who manufacturer animal foods in the US can do what they want.

-What we are seeing with the cheap American brands is that many of the gliders eating those diets get calcium deficiency quickly.
+What we are seeing with the cheap American brands is that many of the gliders eating those diets get everything from liver issues to calcium deficiency quickly.
 Over the years as breeders, we have seen this before.
 Although no formal study has been made on the food, it is believed that this synthetic filler is keeping the animals from absorbing the calcium they need, therefore creating a lot of animals with the deficiencies.
+It can also cause livers to fail.
+That is why the FDA banned it for use in human foods.
 That information can be found here:

 The Original HPW diet is a great choice for your pets.
 Just make sure you know the source.